-- 1) Persons wishing to address the Board, ALUC, and Committees shall complete a "Request to Speak" form prior to the announcement of that portion of the agenda containing the item to be addressed (e.g., Public Comment and General Items).
-Failure to complete a form shall not preclude testimony, if permission to address the Board is granted by the Chair. - 2) The Public Comment period at the beginning of the agenda is limited to eighteen (18) minutes and is reserved for persons wishing to address the Board, ALUC, or Committee on any matter for which another opportunity to speak is not provided on the Agenda, and on matters that are within the jurisdiction of the Board.
-A second Public Comment period is reserved for general public comment later in the meeting for those who were not heard during the first Public Comment period. - 3) Persons wishing to speak on a specific item listed on the agenda will be afforded an opportunity to speak during the presentation of that individual item.
-Persons wishing to speak on a specific item should reserve their comments until the item is taken up by the Board, ALUC or Committee.
-Public comment on a specific item is limited to twenty (20) minutes ten (10) minutes for those in favor and ten (10) minutes for those in opposition of an item.
-Each individual speaker will be allowed three (3) minutes, and applicants and groups will be allowed five (5) minutes. - 4) If many persons have indicated a desire to address the Board, ALUC or Committees on the same issue, then the Chair may suggest that these persons consolidate their respective testimonies.
-Testimony by members of the public on any item shall be limited to three (3) minutes per individual speaker and five (5) minutes for applicants, groups and referring jurisdictions. - 5) Pursuant to Authority Policy 1.33 (8), recognized groups must register with the Authority Clerk prior to the meeting. - 6) After a public hearing or the Public Comment portion of the meeting has been closed, no person shall address the Board, ALUC, and Committees without first obtaining permission to do so.
+- 1) Persons wishing to address the Board, ALUC, and Committees shall complete a "Request to Speak" form prior to the initiation of the portion of the agenda containing the item to be addressed (e.g., Public Comment and General Items).
+Failure to complete a form shall not preclude testimony, if permission to address the Board is granted by the Chair. - 2) The Public Comment Section at the beginning of the agenda is limited to eighteen (18) minutes and is reserved for persons wishing to address the Board, ALUC, and Committees on any matter for which another opportunity to speak is not provided on the Agenda, and on matters that are within the jurisdiction of the Board.
+A second Public Comment period is reserved for general public comment later in the meeting for those who could not be heard during the first Public Comment period. - 3) Persons wishing to speak on specific items listed on the agenda will be afforded an opportunity to speak during the presentation of individual items.
+Persons wishing to speak on specific items should reserve their comments until the specific item is taken up by the Board, ALUC and Committees.
+Public comment on specific items is limited to twenty (20) minutes ten (10) minutes for those in favor and ten (10) minutes for those in opposition of an item.
+Each individual speaker will be allowed three (3) minutes, and applicants and groups will be allowed five (5) minutes. - 4) If many persons have indicated a desire to address the Board, ALUC and Committees on the same issue, then the Chair may suggest that these persons consolidate their respective testimonies.
+Testimony by members of the public on any item shall be limited to three (3) minutes per individual speaker and five (5) minutes for applicants, groups and referring jurisdictions. - 5) Pursuant to Authority Policy 1.33 (8), recognized groups must register with the Authority Clerk prior to the meeting. - 6) After a public hearing or the public comment portion of the meeting has been closed, no person shall address the Board, ALUC, and Committees without first obtaining permission to do so.